developer-zebra/developer-zebra-site/src/datawedge/6-6/guide/settings/index.md

 **Warning: If a Profile exists on the device with the same name as one being imported, the existing profile will be overwritten by the imported one**.

-* **Profiles created with DataWedge 6.5 will work on any Zebra device model running DataWedge 6.5 or higher**.
+* **Profiles created with DataWedge 6.5 (or higher) will work on any Zebra device model running DataWedge 6.5 or higher**.

 -----